Table of Contents[Hide][Show]

 In turn, trypsin allows Vitamin B12 assimilation in the body.

-Ironically then, regular consumption of soybeans whether as green edamame beans or in processed foods as a “healthy plant protein” increase the odds of protein deficiency.
+Ironically then, regular consumption of soybeans whether as green edamame beans or in processed foods as a “healthy plant protein” increases the odds of protein deficiency.

 Those that rely heavily on soy as a protein source may very well find themselves with a Vitamin B12 deficiency too as trypsin permits proper assimilation of this vitamin.